-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 2623 Total first-time, first-year (freshman) women who applied 3750 Total = $6,373$ Total first-time, first-year (freshman) men who were admitted 1015 Total = $2,466$ Total first-time, first-year (freshman) women who were admitted 1451 Admit Rate = 39% • Total full-time, first-time, first-year (freshman) men who enrolled 231 Total part-time, first-time, first-year (freshman) men who enrolled 0 • Total = 547 Total full-time, first-time, first-year (freshman) women who enrolled 316 Yield = 22% Total part-time, first-time, first-year (freshman) women who enrolled 0
+Total first-time, first-year (freshman) men who applied 3725 Total first-time, first-year (freshman) women who applied 5306 (Plus 15 who did not provide sex of gender data) Total first-time, first-year (freshman) men who were admitted 1154 Total first-time, first-year (freshman) women who were admitted 1674 Total full-time, first-time, first-vear (freshman) men who enrolled 256 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-vear (freshman) women who enrolled 315 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total full-time, first-time, first-year nonbinary students who enrolled 30 Total part-time, first-time, first-year nonbinary students who enrolled 1154 Total first-time, first-year (degree-seeking) enrolled 601